March 2011

 The additional joy of this trip was the coincidental presence of our friend, and Venezianista, Christine whose own trip overlapped ours by a day, so having settled in to our room we met Chris for dinner and a few pointers to getting the most out of our stay (You too can benefit from here insights at www.littleguidetovenice.co.uk ).
 We met again for coffee the next morning before we headed off to our first stop, the vaparetto to the Gallerie dell' Accademia.
 By the time we got there the rain had started in earnest and was now tipping down.
 Unfortunately, the quick dash to the entrance was fruitless as we discovered we had to queue for a ticket at the ticket office which was situated OUTSIDE in a portakabin alongside the building, with no shelter.
 We joined the queue along with over 100 other people, so by the time we finally got in, we were soaked to the skin.
 Wandering round a gallery squelching is never pleasant but we enjoyed the art and were merely thoroughly damp by the time we stepped out again.
 The rain had eased but the clouds loomed ominously for the rest of the day.

-This was before the fish tank burst!
+The restaurant on the second night, This was before the fish tank burst! |

-At the end of the first day the water
+At the end of the first day the water was nearly over the edge. |

 One of the best ways to see the city is on the regular vaparetto (water bus) services - get a season ticket - so we spent some time cruising the Grand Canal before spending the afternoon at the Peggy Guggenheim gallery.
 Dinner was at a great little diner near our hotel, with seafaring scenes on the wall and a delicious line in local seafood.
 The evening was brought to an entertaining end as their fish tank suddenly exploded.
 We left them to clear up and walked back to the hotel with the canal water lapping at the top of the banks.